 On successful completion of the course students will be able to:

 1. Demonstrate knowledge of the theory of topological spaces and its role within modern mathematics

-2. an ability to communicate a convincing and reasoned argument of a mathematical nature in both written and oral form.
+2. Communicate a convincing and reasoned argument of a mathematical nature in both written and oral form

 3. Solve problems in topological spaces using rigorous mathematical reasoning.

 - Topological spaces